-At initial recognition, the College may irrevocably elect to subsequently measure any financial instrument at fair value.
-The College has not made such an election during the period.
+At initial recognition, the College may irrevocably elect to subsequently measure any arm's length financial instrument at fair value.
+The College has not made such an election during the year.

 The College subsequently measures all its financial assets and financial liabilities at amortized cost, except for investments, which are measured at fair value.
 Changes in fair value are recognized in the statement of revenues and expenditures.